Portfolio

 Straight to a look at past projects.
 The best way to respect your time and see how collaboration can serve you.
 This is a limited taste of projects, project types, and capabilities.
 Design principles and team guidance often translates well to parallel project types.
 Happy to rise to the occasion for your needs!

-Some project types: Books ♦ Email Marketing ♦ Games ♦ Identity, Logos & Branding ♦ Instructional Design ♦ Print ♦ Trade Shows ♦ Web Design
+Some project types: Books ♦ Email Marketing ♦ Games & Packaging ♦ Identity, Logos & Branding ♦ Instructional Design ♦ Print ♦ Trade Shows ♦ Web Design

 Heart of Iowa Community Services